 Tom has a BS from Michigan State University in Geological Engineering.

 Stephen Frink is among the world’s most frequently published underwater photographers, with a career spanning four decades.
-He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film, but he soon began to receive assignments to photograph and write articles for the consumer dive publications of the day.
+He arrived in Key Largo in 1978 to open a small studio dedicated to underwater photo services, primarily renting cameras and processing E-6 slide film, and soon began to receive assignments to photograph and write articles for consumer dive publications.
 He worked as a photojournalist for Skin Diver magazine for 17-years, covering much of the Caribbean, Bahamas, and Florida Keys for the publication.
-Subsequently he worked as the Director of Photography for Scuba Diving magazine.
-Most recently, and for the past 10 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.
+Subsequently, he worked as the Director of Photography for Scuba Diving magazine.
+For the past 12 years, Stephen has been the publisher of Alert Diver Magazine, a beautiful coffee-table collectible magazine for the members of the Divers Alert Network.

-Other Frink enterprises include a dive travel company, WaterHouse Tours and
+Other Frink enterprises include a dive travel company specializing in underwater photo expeditions, Waterhouse Tours

-Russell Post leads an experienced sales team that delivers the highest level of client service.
+Russell Post owns Ocean Sotheby’s International Realty with offices in Islamorada, Marathon and Key West.
 Russ came to Ocean Reef in 1973, and served as director and president of the Ocean Reef Community Association from 1977-1985 and president and director of the Ocean Reef Club from 1980-1992.
 A year later, Russ established his own brokerage firm to assist the Ocean Reef community with all its real estate needs.
 Since then, Russ’s firm has accounted for more than 50 percent of all real estate sales at Ocean Reef.
 Today, Russ and his family reside at Ocean Reef.